Tommy Prince: Second Battle of the Hook

 Prince's wartime duty was taking a toll on his body, and his knees were subject to painful swelling and premature arthritis.
 He was hospitalized after a medical examination in May 1951.
 He was later returned to Canada, despite his vigorous protest, and assigned to administrative duties where he served as a platoon sergeant at The Officer Candidate School Canadian Forces Base Borden in Ontario.
 Here his knees improved, so in March 1952 he volunteered for a second tour of duty in the Far East.
 He sailed for Korea that October with the 3rd Battalion PPCLI.

-Though the battalion was officially still training in November 1952, when Chinese forces attacked a vital sector on the Sami-chon River known as "the Hook" the 3rd PPCLI was called to assist British UN forces in the Second Battle of the Hook to recover the exposed forward position.
+Though the battalion was officially still training in November 1952, when Chinese forces attacked a vital sector on the Sami-chon River known as "the Hook", 3 PPCLI was called to assist British UN forces in the Second Battle of the Hook to recover the exposed forward position.
 The Patricia's had five members killed in the daylight counter-attack, but were able to recapture the post by November 19.
 Prince was among the nine wounded in the battalion with shrapnel wounds to his legs, although he continued to fight until the outpost was retaken by Prince and his men.
 Prince refused evacuation for medical treatment, stating "I don't have time for that.", evidently unwilling to abandon his position at the outpost.
 He removed shrapnel from his legs with his bayonet by himself.
 Despite his wounds, he carried another wounded 3 PCCLI soldier on his back to the military medical station.
 Although he recovered from these wounds, he was hospitalized for several weeks in early 1953 for treatment on his knees.
 The armistice was signed during this period.

 Following the Korean Armistice Agreement, he remained in the army, working as an instructor of new recruits in Winnipeg, Manitoba, until his honorable discharge on October 28, 1953.
 He continued to work at a personnel depot in Winnipeg until September 1954.
 He was granted a small military disability pension due to his injured knees.